 A 6-point scale based on stamina required to complete a trek comfortably.

-Prior experience of Medium treks is a must.
+Prior experience of Moderate-grade treks is a must.

-Industry standard safety equipment (ropes, harnesses, etc) is a must.
+Industry-standard safety equipment (ropes, harnesses, etc.) are a must.

 3. Risk Factor

 A 3-point scale that grades treks based on the natural risk factors (rockfall, exposed traverses, flood-prone, Apex predator sighting, etc) and their history of safety-related incidents.

 |Low||No dangerous sections on these treks along with no confirmed records of accidents.|

 |Moderate||Exposed trail, rock patches and/or rockfall prone area.
 Records of non-fatal accidents are available in the public domain.|